-In wishing to strictly conform with said directives, we immediately switched all aspects of teaching to our cloud remote learning & communications platform that is already complemented by our cloud Learning Management System (LMS).
+During the pandemic, we immediately switched all aspects of teaching to our cloud remote learning & communications platform that is already complemented by our cloud Learning Management System (LMS), in compliance with the official directives to prevent the spreading of Covid-19.
 We are quite fortunate that our investment in the best elements of blended learning are now allowing us be by the side of our students, staff, lecturers, and partners in a highly efficient and secure remote way.
 Also, our highly scalable Virtual Desktop Infrastructure (VDI) allows fully remote access work for all staff concerned.